Fujifilm X-T1 vs X100T

 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the X100T) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T1 and the X100T have been discontinued, but can regularly be found used on eBay.
+Both the X-T1 and the X100T have been discontinued, but can regularly be found used on ebay.
 The X-T1 was replaced by the Fujifilm X-T2, while the X100T was followed by the Fujifilm X100F.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.
+Further information on the features and operation of the X-T1 and X100T can be found, respectively, in the Fujifilm X-T1 Manual (free pdf) or the online Fujifilm X100T Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-T1 or the Fujifilm X100T – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.